Marta-Rudnicka/webSoakDB/documentation/inventory.md

 ## Templates

-The function of most templates does not require explanation.
+Most of the templates does not require explanation - they provide the `main` block for `layout.html` for partivulat views.
 The few less obvious ones are:

 **`chck-rd-fill.html`, `chck-sqr-fill.html`, `chevron-down.html`, `chevron-up.html`, `x-sqr.html`** - svg icons from Bootstrap Icons (https://icons.getbootstrap.com/) included in various other templates.

-**`availability-details.html`** - code rendering one row of availability table (with a nested table inside it), showing the results of availability search for one subset of compounds
+**`availability-details.html`** - code rendering one row of availability table (with a nested table inside it), showing the results of availability search for one subset of compounds: the library plate data, and the list of missing molecules (as clickable images).
+For each listed library plate, it provides a link to the `get_subset_map()` view, which creates a donwloadable CSV file listing the locations of all the compounds from that subset in the table (or a plate map but including only the compounds from the subset)

 **`availability-table.html`** - a table displaying availability details for a set of subsets; used for projects and presets, renders an `availability-details.html`element for each subset